Skip to content

 2. This chapter explains the generic installation steps based on the Makefile operations and is not a reference for a production installation.

-Installing an initial set of EDA applications via kubectl.
+Installing an initial set of EDA applications provided by Nokia.

-The make try-eda command sets up the whole thing for you; Let's unwrap it step by step.
+The make try-eda command sets up the whole thing for you; Let us explain some steps it carries out in more details.

 Tools#